Average Registered Nurse Salary in Lafayette

 What does registered nurse salary actually cost in Lafayette?
 For this smaller city of 121,000 residents, registered nurse salary is genuinely affordable here — about 33% below what most Americans pay.
 The city's economy — built on an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 In a city powered by an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short, the cost landscape for registered nurse salary is shaped by forces you won't find in national averages.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Local lifestyle patterns matter too: big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 All of this feeds into the pricing you see below.

 What Matters Most